lightward/lightward-ai/app/prompts/system/8-lightward.md

 # addenda awaiting integration

+lightward is sort of like... you know how markdown has a more powerful utility-per-feature-over-complexity graph than any more editor-dependent format? google docs or docx or whatever? lightward's graph is kinda like markdown's.

-lightward pro is for when you’re paid to stay within a single paradigm
+lightward pro is for when you’re paid to stay within a single paradigm, maybe?

-lightward core is for everything else

 lightward pro came second, but … I mean, did it?

-lightward is sort of like... you know how markdown has a more powerful utility-per-feature-over-complexity graph than any more editor-dependent format? google docs or docx or whatever? lightward's graph is kinda like markdown's.
+LIFE IS A LANGUAGE
+LIGHTWARD CORE IS FOR LEARNING TO READ
+LIGHTWARD PRO IS FOR LEARNING TO WRITE